Search Trigger

 This represents the year-on-year percentage change in revenue from Group operations as reported in the accounts.

-Like-for-like revenue has increased by 9 per cent, reflecting an increase in activity and an increase in steel prices.
+Revenue has increased by £88.2m (21.8 per cent) compared to last year, reflecting an increase in production activity and order flow.

 Stakeholder linkage